mndarren/Code-Lib/ideas.md

 # Ideas
 =========
 Some ideas poped up occasionally.
-In order to losing them, record good ones here for the future.
+In order not to losing them, record good ones here for the future.

 1. Create a playbook that can be run to revert VM to the orig state.
 2. Image search!